cambiumteam/pinning_service/README.md

 ### Indexer

 Graph data that is anchored on-chain can optionally be indexed into an [Apache Jena](https://jena.apache.org/) graph database for more efficient retrieval and querying of data.

+## Development

+### Localnet

+The `Makefile` includes commands to start and configure a localnet for testing locally:

+`make localnet-start`: Start an existing or init a new localnet.
+`make localnet-configure`: Configure the localnet with keys and manager -> service account grants.
+`make localnet-stop`: Stop the localnet.
+`make localnet-clean`: Destroy the localnet, keys and data.
+`make -C localnet register-resolver`: Register data to the resolver using the service account.
+Can be used for testing.